MicrosoftDocs/windows-itpro-docs/windows/deploy/resolve-windows-10-upgrade-errors.md

     - [Result codes](#result-codes): Information about result codes.
     - [Extend codes](#extend-codes): Information about extend codes.
 - [Log files](#log-files): A list and description of log files useful for troubleshooting.
+    - [Log entry structure](#log-entry-structure): The format of a log entry is described.
-    - [Analyzing log files](#analyzing-log-files): General procedures for log file analysis with an example.
+    - [Analyze log files](#analyze-log-files): General procedures for log file analysis, and an example.
 - [Common error codes](#common-error-codes): Causes and mitigation procedures associated with some common error codes.
     - [0xC1900101](#0xC1900101): Information about the 0xC1900101 result code.
     - [0x800xxxxx](#0x800xxxxx): Information about result codes that start with 0x800.